shirleyobih1/path-cc.github.io/_events/2022-All-Hands-Meeting.md

    Save the Date for the OSG All Hands Meeting to be held March 14-18 at the University of Oklahoma (OU)in Norman and virtually.
 We are planning a hybrid event.
 If you regiser for and travel to the University of Oklahoma (OU) in Norman for the in-person components, you can mingle with collegause, have planned or ad      hoc meetings, attend workshops or training events, and join hack-a-thons.
 In addition, everyone can enjoy the same kind of presentation and discusions as in    the past 2 years, whether in-person or online.
 start_date: 2022-03-14
 end_date: 2022-03-18
-location: "University of Oklahoma (OU) in Norman and Virtually"
+location: "University of Oklahoma and Virtually"
 link: "https://opensciencegrid.org/all-hands/2022/"
 image: "/images/events/OU_AHM_2022.jpeg"
 header_image: "/images/events/OU_AHM_2022.jpeg"